Skip to content

 ]

-# Discount (thresholds based on number of adults / relationship status)
+# Discount (thresholds according to number of adults / couple status)

 DECOTE_SEUIL_COUPLE = 1970